 Another tip that will result in consistently precise measurements is to ensure the blade is kept parallel to the edge of your workpiece.
 Unintentionally holding the blade off parallel by the slightest amount will result in inaccurate measurements that are shorter than intended.

 LEARN MORE: How to Use a Tape Measure

 Check for square

 A tape measure can come in handy when you don’t have a woodworking square to check for precise 90-degree angles for boxes.
-Once your box is constructed, just measure in an “X” pattern from opposite corner to opposite corner.
+Once your box is constructed, just measure in an “X” pattern from the opposite corner to the opposite corner.
 Your box is square if the two measurements are exactly the same.

 Use a tape measure as a compass

 A tape measure can be used as a compass to draw circles and arcs in a pinch.
 All tape measure tangs have a small slot on the leading edge.
 This is to latch the tang onto a screw or nailhead.

 To use a tape measure as a compass, insert your chosen fastener into the center of your workpiece and then slide the tang onto the fastener head.
 Extend the tape measure to the desired radius and hold a pencil vertically on the back of the tape measure casing.
 Then move the casing and pencil around the circumference of the circle.
 This method isn’t suggested for situations where accuracy is critical, but you’d be surprised how well it works for many needs.

 Measure once, cut many more times

 Consistent measurements are more important in woodworking than accuracy.